levi-otu/csci4230u/README.md

 If we can get ambitious we will attempt to implement WebRTC for real-time video streaming.
 We'll add some CI/CD pipelines to allow for the deployment of new versions and set automated deployment dependent on tests passing.

+It will also feature a user library where it has a ISBN lookup to an external api (https://www.vinzius.com/post/free-and-paid-api-isbn/).

 Project Name: The Public Square

 ### Technologies